berrak/DebinixDark/README.md

 ## Credits

 The `DebinixDark` theme continues in the footsteps of the previous work by [Jeff Thompson](https://github.com/jeffThompson/DarkArduinoTheme) and others.
-Unfortunately, the original theme is no longer maintained.